Moonmoonboi/sql_data_jobs_project/README.md

 <sub>Based on a 2023 snapshot of Data Analyst job postings.
 Queries and analysis by me; charts generated from each query's actual result set.</sub>

----

-<sub>Based on a 2023 snapshot of Data Analyst job postings.
-Queries and analysis by me; charts generated from each query's actual result set.</sub>